-- a) Innovative instruments shall be subjected to a lock-in clause in terms of which the issuing bank shall not be liable to pay interest, if - the bank's CRAR is below the minimum regulatory requirement prescribed by RBI; or - the impact of such payment results in bank's CRAR falling below or remaining below the minimum regulatory requirement prescribed by RBI. - b) However, banks may pay interest with the prior approval of RBI when the impact of such payment may result in net loss or increase the net loss, provided the CRAR remains above the regulatory norm.
-For this purpose 'Net Loss' would mean either (a) the accumulated loss at the end of the previous financial year; or (b) the loss incurred during the current financial year. - c) The interest shall not be cumulative. - d) All instances of invocation of the lock-in clause should be notified by the issuing banks to the Chief General Managers-in-Charge of Department of Banking Operations & Development and Department of Banking Supervision of the Reserve Bank of India, Mumbai.
+- (a) Innovative instruments shall be subjected to a lock-in clause in terms of which the issuing bank shall not be liable to pay interest, if - i) the bank's CRAR is below the minimum regulatory requirement prescribed by RBI; OR - ii) the impact of such payment results in bank's capital to risk assets ratio (CRAR) falling below or remaining below the minimum regulatory requirement prescribed by Reserve Bank of India; - (b) However, banks may pay interest with the prior approval of RBI when the impact of such payment may result in net loss or increase the net loss, provided the CRAR remains above the regulatory norm. - (c) The interest shall not be cumulative. - (d) All instances of invocation of the lock-in clause should be notified by the issuing banks to the Chief General Managers-in-Charge of Department of Banking Operations & Development and Department of Banking Supervision of the Reserve Bank of India, Mumbai. - viii) Seniority of claim: The claims of the investors in innovative instruments shall be - a) Superior to the claims of investors in equity shares; and - b) Subordinated to the claims of all other creditors. - ix) Discount: The innovative instruments shall not be subjected to a progressive discount for capital adequacy purposes since these are perpetual. - x) Other conditions

-ix) Seniority of claim

-The claims of the investors in innovative instruments shall be x) Discount

-- a) Superior to the claims of investors in equity shares; and - b) Subordinated to the claims of all other creditors.

-The innovative instruments shall not be subjected to a progressive discount for capital adequacy purposes since these are perpetual.